ramiaburaya/project2-hotel-management-system/README.md

 ### Building and Running with Docker

 To build and run the application as a Docker container:

+**Note**: The application depends on a MySQL database, so it must be run using Docker Compose to ensure the necessary dependencies are available.

 1. Build the Docker image:
     ```bash